noahbclarkson/wc_fir/README.md

 - 50% appears immediately (lag 0)
 - 35% appears one period later (lag 1)
 - 15% appears two periods later (lag 2)

+### Interpreting scales versus percentages

+- `scale` is the gain applied to a driver after selection.
+A `scale` of `0.8` means the driver contributes 80 % of its value before the lag taps are applied.
+- The `percentages` vector distributes that gain across time.
+The entries always sum to one unless the driver’s scale is zero.
+- With `OlsOptions { nonnegative: true, .. }` (the default), negative tap weights are clipped to zero and the remaining entries are renormalised.
+That is why you might see `[1.0, 0.0]` when the second lag would otherwise be negative.
+- Disable the constraint (`nonnegative: false`) if you need the signed coefficients for further processing.

 ### OLS Fitting Options